cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/tutorial/modding.md

 The `dependencies` attribute is used to tell Cataclysm that your mod is dependent on something present in another mod.
-If you have no dependencies outside of the core game, then just including `dda` in the list is good enough.
+If you have no dependencies outside of the core game, then just including `bn` in the list is good enough.
 If your mod depends on another one to work properly, adding that mod's `id` attribute to the array causes Cataclysm to force that mod to load before yours.

 For more details on `MOD_INFO` object, see [JSON_INFO.md](./../reference/mod_info).